-As at December 31, 2021 and 2020, the total collectible would have been P5.196 billion, inclusive of interest of 8.50 per cent per annum from December 2002 to September 2018.
+As at December 31, 2022 and 2021, the total collectible would have been P5.196 billion, inclusive of interest of 8.50 per cent per annum from December 2002 to September 2018.
 The difference of P3.393 billion was not recognized due to remote probability of collection thereof.
-No allowance for ECL was provided on the claim in view of the related compromise entered into by and between the Corporation and R-II Builders, Inc. (R-II Builders) under a Memorandum of Agreement (MOA) dated February 16, 2021 (Note 22.2).
+No allowance for ECL was provided on the recorded claim in view of the related compromise entered into by and between the Corporation and R-II Builders under the MOA dated February 16, 2021 (Note 23.2).